 The Doctor inspires Hans Christian Anderson to write The Emperor's New Clothes.
 He also works with Jules Verne and Mark Twain

-Notes: Hans Christian Anderson was from The Romans, Verne and Twain are from 64 Carlysie Street (More Short Trips)..
-These are presumably multiple trips, grouped together for convenience.
+Notes: Hans Christian Anderson was from The Romans, Verne and Twain are from 64 Carlysie Street (More Short Trips).
+These are presumably multiple trips, but we've grouped them together for convenience.